 Note: No matter the calculation type chosen, you must select a date/time column as your reference date.

-Rate calculates a rate or percentage by dividing the value of a numerator by the value of a denominator.
+- Rate calculates a rate or percentage by dividing the value of a numerator by the value of a denominator.
 The selected numerator or denominator columns can be summed or counted, and you also have the option to add filters to either or both of these columns (for examples of how to use filtering in your numerator or denominator, see our release notes).
-You can also enter an exact value as the denominator rather than selecting a column from your dataset, and to ignore null values.
+You can also enter an exact value as the denominator rather than selecting a column from your dataset and ignoring null values.